 And now let's go back to you, the human being.
 How do you know that, once you find out that "today is Friday" and also that "tomorrow is Saturday", then you can say (or write) "today is Friday and tomorrow is Saturday".
-You know this because you know Rule \land{prove} .
-You know this rule so well, it is embedded so deeply in your mind, that you don't even realize that the rule is there!
+You know this because you know Rule \wedge{prove} .
+You know this rule so well, it is embedded so deeply in your mind, that you don't even realize that the rule is there.
+But the rule is there!